 Plastic surgeons in Australia are putting out the call for new moms to be subsidized for tummy tucks.
 Australian Society of Plastic Surgeons (ASPS) is pressuring the government to provide rebates from Medicare for new moms suffering from post-pregnancy chronic back pain.
 This call began after it was revealed a tummy tuck may decrease new mothers’ incontinence and back pain by as much as 85 percent.

-The tummy tuck surgerycosts a minimum of $6,000 and is considered a cosmetic procedure.
+The tummy tuck surgery, regardless of the type, costs a minimum of $6,000 and is considered a cosmetic procedure.
 The President of ASPS, Mark Ashton, pointed out the unfairness of penalizing women for giving birth.
 He compared other procedures reimbursed through Medicare, such as the numerous operations performed specifically to relieve instability and chronic pain resulting from a sports injury.
 He believes since an abdominoplasty addresses pain and functionality issues and eradicates instability, it shouldn’t be considered any differently.
-For additional details, please read this blog article.

 The Costs of Being a New Mother